Climdyn/qgs/documentation/source/files/model/oro_model.rst

     \nabla^2 T_{\rm a} = A \, \nabla^2 \theta_{\rm a}

-where :math:`A` is a constant, relates the the baroclinic streamfunction and the potential temperature fields.
+where :math:`A` is a constant, relates the the baroclinic streamfunction and the temperature fields.
 Upon `nondimensionalization`_, both fields are identified with each other: :math:`\theta_{\rm a} \equiv T_{\rm a}` and :math:`\theta^\star \equiv T^\star`, and the equations above fully describe the system.